AEAMcNett/ukr/README.md

 chmod +x ukr.py
 ```

 4. Run the script from its directory, supplying the filename (including extension) for the image you want to alter as the sole argument.
-The image file must be in the script directory as well.
+The image file must be in the script directory.
 ```
 ./ukr.py <filename.jpg>
 ```